i-am-digital/personal-website-crustyassembler/README.md

 # Personal Website
 As a digital professional your online brand is important.
 Find out more about personal branding https://www.quicksprout.com/the-complete-guide-to-building-your-personal-brand/

-Your first step to making a professional online brand is to great your website and associated social media presence.
+Your first step to making a professional online brand is to create your website and associated social media presence.

 Steps
 1. Create a personal website using github pages.
 This guide - https://pages.github.com/ - will show you how to great a repo that auto deploys - for free!